 Small laneways will run from Dupont Street south towards a central roadway that runs diagonally across the site, the north half of which will have retail, office space, and eight residential towers.
 The south half will be a new and improved Wallace-Emerson Park.
 The vibrant new park will increase its footprint by 18% to occupy just shy of eight acres of the overall site.

 At the centre of the Galleria Mall Redevelopment site — dubbed Reimagine Galleria — will be the heart of the community known as Point Plaza.
 Here, the five points of the different roadways intersect into one central gathering space.

 The Galleria Mall Redevelopment will bring new life to the Wallace Emerson Community Centre and will be given precedence in order to avoid disrupting the community at large.
 The community centre will be relocated from the Dufferin Street edge of Wallace-Emerson Park to the north-west corner, following the north side of the park.

 And boy, does she look like a beauty.
 The new community centre will be 75,000 square feet and provide a child care centre for the community as well as year-round community events.

-The exciting redevelopment of Galleria Mall Toronto will surely benefit from in the decades to come.
-The area of Dufferin and Dupont is among our top Neighbourhoods to Watch in 2019, as we predict a residential boom, in part, thanks to the Galleria Mall plans.
-If you want to ensure you get all of the latest investment opportunities, including access to the pre-construction launch of Reimagine Galleria, sign up as an Insider today!
+The exciting redevelopment of Galleria Mall Toronto will surely benefit from the decades to come.
+The area of Dufferin and Dupont is among our top Neighbourhoods to Watch in 2019, as we predict a residential boom, in part, thanks to the Galleria Mall redevelopment plans.
+If you want to ensure you get all of the latest investment opportunities, including access to the pre-construction launch of Reimagine Galleria condos, sign up as an Insider today!